mahmoud/boltons/docs/index.rst

 --------------------

-The majority of boltons strive to be "good enough" for a wide range of basic uses, leaving advanced use cases to specialized 3rd party libraries.
-For example, no radical recommendations of NumPy inclusion in the standard lib; the builtin number types and operations are great!
-Built-in support for imaginary numbers for goodness sake!
+The majority of boltons strive to be "good enough" for a wide range of basic uses, leaving advanced use cases to Python's `myriad specialized 3rd-party libraries`_.
+In many cases the respective ``boltons`` module will describe 3rd-party alternatives worth investigating when use cases outgrow ``boltons``.
+If you've found a natural "next-step" library worth mentioning, :ref:`consider filing an issue <Gaps>`!

+.. _myriad specialized 3rd-party libraries: https://pypi.python.org/pypi

+.. _gaps:

 Gaps
 ----

 Found something missing in the standard library that should be in ``boltons``?
+Found something missing in ``boltons``?
 First, take a moment to read the very brief :doc:`architecture` statement to make sure the functionality would be a good fit.

 Then, if you are very motivated, submit `a Pull Request`_.
-Otherwise, submit a feature request on `the Issues page`_, and we will figure something out.
+Otherwise, submit a short feature request on `the Issues page`_, and we will figure something out.

 .. _a Pull Request: https://github.com/mahmoud/boltons/pulls
 .. _the Issues Page: https://github.com/mahmoud/boltons/issues